POW2KOR/adaptive_autosar/README.md

 This is the MPU Adaptive AUTOSAR repository for the Minerva project.

+Apart from this document, you will find more documentation under `docs/`.

 ## Setting up

 Regardless of which of the following setup methods you use, please make sure you set up your SWF gitlab according to